Stomach Bloat is Life-Threatening to Dogs

 Expert Veterinary Advice

 Dr. Alan Schulman heads up the clinical staff where Ruby was treated for stomach torsion.
-Voted "Best Veterinarian" by Los Angeles Magazine, Schulman, who is the veterinary expert for the Animal Planet program “Who Gets the Dog” and the PBS series “The World of Dogs,” has been featured on Dateline NBC, 20/20, Fox National News and in Newsweek, and was recently “unofficially appointed” the veterinary expert for the state of California by Governor Arnold Schwarzennegger.
+Voted "Best Veterinarian" by Los Angeles Magazine, Schulman, who is the veterinary expert for the Animal Planet program “Who Gets the Dog” and the PBS series “The World of Dogs,” has been featured on Dateline NBC, 20/20, Fox National News and in Newsweek, and was “unofficially appointed” the veterinary expert for the state of California by then-Governor Arnold Schwarzennegger.

 He and the skilled veterinary team at the Animal Medical Center specialize in advanced diagnostics, medical treatment and surgery.